uryelah/from-the-depths/README.md

 <img src="./assets/smart.gif">

 They do the same things the regular humans do plus shooting and running away from you.
-Has higher hp.
+Has a higher hp.

-This enemy has 3 hp and it takes 3 bubble attack to kill it or 1 tentacle squeeze attack.
+This enemy has 3 hp and it takes 3 bubble attacks to kill it or 1 tentacle squeeze attack.

 Its projectiles move toward the direction the player tentacle was upon them being shot and they take 0.5 hp from the player status.
 It also decrements the player hp by 1 point upon reaching the bottom of the screen.

 If you approach this enemy too close it will reset their projectile shooting time out to zero, shooting with more frequency, and get away from the player tentacle.
-In the proccess it will take 0.25 points of damage though.
+In the process, it will take 0.25 points of damage though.

 ### Submarine

 Maybe there are humans inside?
-Maybe it's controlled remote.
+Maybe it's controlled remotely.
 Who cares though, it's invading YOUR PROPERTY!
 Has very high hp.

 <img src="./assets/submarine.gif">

 Shootable but not squeezable, too much metal.
-Beaware when it reaches the middle of the screen, it likes to shoot anti-sea-creature rays there.
+Be aware when it reaches the middle of the screen, it likes to shoot anti-sea-creature rays there.

-This enemy decrements the player hp by 10 points when it reaches the bottom of the screen, 5 points if squeezed by the player or 0.025 points by frame of the game if the player is caugh under its ray at the center of the screen.
+This enemy decrements the player hp by 10 points when it reaches the bottom of the screen, 5 points if squeezed by the player or 0.025 points by frame of the game if the player is caught under its ray at the center of the screen.

 ### Vaquita

-Looks at this cute and pure creature, so happy and well in it's little life.
-We must protect it, but also eat it because the HP won't replenosh itself, not fast enought at least.
+Looks at this cute and pure creature, so happy and well in its little life.
+We must protect it, but also eat it because the HP won't replenish itself, not fast enough at least.

 <img src="./assets/vaquita.gif">